Support

 GIFT Nifty:

-The GIFT Nifty November futures contract is trading 54 points higher, suggesting a positive opening for the Nifty 50.
+GIFT Nifty April 2025 futures were trading 14.50 points lower in early trade, suggesting a subdued start for the Nifty 50.

 Institutional Flows: